-Excavation of a linear stockpile will proceed along the working face.
+Excavation of a linear stockpile shall proceed along the base and working face of the pile such that the risk of material running down a secondary slope towards the side of the excavating equipment is reduced (Fig. 3).
 Excavation of a conical stockpile shall proceed progressively around the toe of the pile.